0x4F776C/0x4F776C.github.io/index.md

 # hoothoot@0x4F776C:~$ cat README.md

-This site contains a list of index from my [GitHub](https://github.com/0x4F776C).
-The site will be updated whenever changes are made in my repository.
+This site contains a list of index from my [GitHub](https://github.com/0x4F776C)
 <p>Do take a look around as there may be some things that may excite you!</p>

 ### Categories